crazycooky77/ci_project5/README.md

 ### Informational Pages
 Additional pages - all in the site footer - were created to ensure customers have all the necessary information about the company, their data and it's usage, and orders.
 Everything below in this section will help show customers that this is a trusted site they can make purchases from, as we are transparent, and all information is readily available.
 The Shipping, Returns, Privacy, and Support pages additionally include details on how to get in touch with the support team, should the customers need this.

-See details and an example screenshot in the Future Details > [Information Pages](#information-pages) section.
+See details and an example screenshot in the Feature Details > [Information Pages](#information-pages) section.

 #### About
 This page gives an introduction about the company and what is important to us.
 It should help customers feel more connected to us, and hopefully instill some confidence, as our values greatly relate to quality and integrity, as stated on the page.